 Ancient Greece, and more specifically many of the islands in the Aegean Sea, is long thought of as to have been the Cradle of Western Civilization.
-Filled with oodles of isles (most notably the collection which makes up the Cyclades), a glittering ocean and a whole load of history, here’s a quick guide to island hopping in Greece.
+Filled with oodles of isles (most notably the collection which makes up the Cyclades), a glittering ocean and a whole load of history, here’s a quick guide to island hopping in Greece, as well as things to know before you go and essentials you must pack for your Greek Islands adventure!

 One week island hopping in Greece Itinerary